Mere Paas Paas: Soundtrack

 The original soundtrack of the series was sung by Atif Aslam and Hadiqa Kiani.
+The music was composed by Farrukh Abid and Shoaib Farrukh.

 Production

 It was the first independent production of Momina Duraid.
 According to her, it was meant to help her husband and mother-in-law.
 Nadia Jamil said in an interview said that the project is very close to her heart as the raw appeal of the character touched her as an actor.

 Reception

+Omair Alavi of the DAWN Images criticised the series for its adult themes on prime time TV, praising Moammar Rana's acting while panning Deepak Perwani's performance and questioning Nadia Jameel's choice of dramas.
 A reviewer from The Express Tribune noted its progressive storyline.